matvign/batchrenamer/docs/documentation.md

 The conflicts field contains dest to an object.
 The object contains a list of source names as well as an error field.
 When printing the conflicts, we provide a few options.
-1. If normal, only list the files with conflicts
+1. If normal, only show conflicts if they existed.
+Don't show reasons.
-2. If verbose, show list of files and reason for conflict
+2. If verbose, always show conflict section.
+Show files and reason for conflict.
 3. If quiet, don't show any information about conflicts

 ## 1.4.2 Conflict resolution
-The final portion of processing filenames is checking for renaming conflicts.
-Renaming a file using python to an existing filename will overwrite the existing file.
+Filenames need to be checked for renaming conflicts.
+This is because renaming a file to an existing file will overwrite the file.
 This is undesired behaviour so we need to ensure that it doesn't happen.

-There are three renaming conflicts that can occur:
+There are different renaming conflicts that can occur:
+1. a file had no filters applied
-1. two files are trying to rename itself to the same name
+2. two files are trying to rename itself to the same name
-2. file tries to rename itself to a file (or dir) that won't be renamed
+3. file tries to rename itself to a file (or dir) that won't be renamed
-3. file tries to rename itself to a file that will be renamed
+4. file tries to rename itself to a file that will be renamed

 note: the third conflict is a potential cycle (see 1.4.1.2)